aalexlu/content/README.md

 # Content
-personal notes on a range of subjects
+personal notes covering a range of subjects